vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 - Collections

-## Getting Started
+---

+Perform the following steps to configure your MongoDB Source:

-### Step 1: Setup a MongoDB database
+# Step 1: Setup a MongoDB database

-#### Create a MongoDB account(for 1st time users without an account)
+## Create a MongoDB account (Optional)
 1. Go to the [official MongoDB website](https://www.mongodb.com/) and click on **start free** to create a free account.
 ![](images/mongodb%20start%20free.png)

 2. You can choose to Sign up with google or Create your Atlas account with your preferred username and password.
 For the purpose of this tutorial, we created our Atlas account.
 ![](images/mongodb%20signup.png)

->**Note** MongoDB Atlas is a cloud-based and fully-managed version of the MongoDB database.
+> **Note** MongoDB Atlas is a cloud-based and fully-managed version of the MongoDB database.
 It is designed to simplify the process of deploying and managing MongoDB in the cloud.
 It includes features such as automatic scaling, backup and recovery, and performance optimization.
 The MongoDB website refers to Atlas as it is one of the primary ways to use the MongoDB database in a cloud environment.

 3. You'll receive a verification email.
 ![](images/verify%20your%20email%20message.png)